ayrtonm/psx-sdk-rs/README.md

     ```

 4. Patch the rust compiler.
-Applying these patches to a different commit may require manual intervention:
+Applying this patch to a different commit may require manual intervention:

     ```
-    git apply /path/to/patches/rustc_mips32.patch
     git apply /path/to/patches/rustc_psx.patch
     ```